Bill Kreutzmann: Grateful Dead

 At the end of 1964 Kreutzmann co-founded the band the Warlocks, along with Dana Morgan, Jr. (who was soon replaced by Phil Lesh), Jerry Garcia, Bob Weir, and Ron "Pigpen" McKernan.
 Their first gig was May 5, 1965, two days before Kreutzmann's nineteenth birthday.
 During the band's early days, Kreutzmann sometimes used a fake draft card with the name "Bill Sommers" to be admitted to bars where the band was playing, since he was underage.
 In November 1965, the Warlocks became the Grateful Dead.

-Meeting fellow percussionist Mickey Hart in the fall of 1967 had a big impact on Kreutzmann's career.
+Meeting fellow percussionist Mickey Hart in the fall of 1967 had a large impact on Kreutzmann's career.
 Hart soon joined the Dead, making it one of the first (and few) rock bands to feature two drummers.
 The combination of their playing was an important part of the band's sound and earned them the nickname "the Rhythm Devils" (the name being quipped to them by Francis Ford Coppola).
 Their lengthy drum duets were a feature of nearly every show from 1978 to 1995, and are documented in a number of recordings by the band.

-During the 1980s Kreutzmann formed and performed with three side-bands: The Billy Kreutzmann All-stars, Kokomo, and Go Ahead, mostly playing San Francisco Bay Area clubs, although Go Ahead toured somewhat in 1986–87.
+During the 1980s Kreutzmann formed and performed with three side bands: The Billy Kreutzmann All-stars, Kokomo, and Go Ahead, mostly playing San Francisco Bay Area clubs, although Go Ahead toured somewhat in 1986–87.
 The All-Stars were Kreutzmann, David Nelson, guitar, Larry Murphy, Sr. on fiddle and Larry Murphy, Jr. on bass.
 Kokomo and Go Ahead featured Dead keyboardist Brent Mydland.
 David Margen played bass for Kokomo as well as Go Ahead.
 Kevin Russell was guitarist for Kokomo.
 Another brief early-80s configuration was billed as the "Kreutzmann-Margen Band."

 Kreutzmann remained with the Grateful Dead until its dissolution after the death of Jerry Garcia in 1995, making him one of four members to play at every one of the band's 2,300 shows, along with Garcia, Weir and Lesh.

 In 1994, Kreutzmann and the other members of the Grateful Dead were inducted into the Rock and Roll Hall of Fame.

 In 2007, they won a Grammy Lifetime Achievement Award.